Standardize external urine management for patients

 A-I, A-II - “Indwelling catheters should be removed as soon as they are no longer required to reduce the risk of CA-bacteriuria and CAUTI."7

 Interested in learning more?
-Connect an expert.
+Connect with an expert.

 Track your ROI